rahul4732saini/atmolib/README.md

 <img src="https://raw.githubusercontent.com/rahul4732saini/pyweather/dev/pyweather/assets/pyweather.png?raw=true" width=500>
 </h1>

+<h3 align=center>Import Legal Disclamer</h3>

+<b>pyweather</b> is not affiliated, endorsed, or vetted by <b>Open-Meteo</b>.
+It's an open-source tool that uses Open-Meteo's publicly available APIs, and is intended for <b>research and educational purposes only</b>.

+<h3 align=center>Package Description</h3>

 <b>pyweather</b> is a weather package that offers its users an easy and flexible way to access and parse weather data in a pythonic way.
 The package uses the Open-Meteo Web APIs to fetch the weather data in its backend.

-### Important Legal Disclamer

-<b>pyweather</b> is not affiliated, endorsed, or vetted by <b>Open-Meteo</b>.
-It's an open-source tool that uses Open-Meteo's publicly available APIs, and is intended for <b>research and educational purposes only</b>.

 ## Installation